-Normally, a project made with Justinmind Prototyper is going to be coded into a piece of software or a website later on.
-So, it’s important that your wireframe software to be capable of exporting in several formats.
+Normally, a project made with Justinmind will be coded into a piece of software or a website later on.
+So, it’s important that your wireframe software is capable of exporting files in several formats.

 Export your documentation to your programmers

 Every requirement that’s in your Justinmind project can be exported in .csv format, and imported to any requirements management tool.
 This way, your project will always be compatible with an Agile Management Project, and your data won’t be “stuck” in any way.

 Do you need to show your client how their web is going to be?
 Fine, just export the HTML.
 They will be able to see it in any browser.
 Host it in your private servers under a password or, if it’s an emergency, a public-hosted one.
 It’s not fully-featured HTML code, so you won’t be able to edit it to create the final one, but it’s perfect for presentations.

 - Visualize the final project

 You can have a full documentation, with print screens, requirements, comments, details, events, everything that involves your project, in a .doc file.
 The final production book, where everyone can read what was agreed, and a building guide to the final project.

 - Have a final project in which everyone agrees

 - Have a document that shows the project everyone agreed upon